Persecution of Christians in the New Testament

-The persecution of Christians in the New Testament is an important part of the Early Christian narrative which depicts the early Church as being persecuted for their heterodox beliefs by a Jewish establishment in what was then the Roman province of Judea.

-The New Testament, especially the Gospel of John (c.
-90–100 AD- although there is no evidence in the text of the sack of Jerusalem in 70 AD, so may be earlier), has traditionally been interpreted as relating Christian accounts of the Pharisee rejection of Jesus and accusations of the Pharisee responsibility for his crucifixion.
-The Acts of the Apostles depicts instances of early Christian persecution by the Sanhedrin, the Jewish religious court at the time.
+The persecution of Christians in the New Testament is an important part of the Early Christian narrative which depicts the early church as being persecuted for their heterodox beliefs by a Jewish establishment in the Roman province of Judea.
+The New Testament, especially the Gospel of John, has traditionally been interpreted as relating Christian accounts of the Pharisee rejection of Jesus and accusations of the Pharisee responsibility for his crucifixion.
+The Acts of the Apostles depicts instances of early Christian persecution by the Sanhedrin, the Jewish religious court.

 Walter Laqueur argues that hostility between Christians and Jews grew over the generations.
 By the 4th century, John Chrysostom was arguing that the Pharisees alone, not the Romans, were responsible for the murder of Christ.
 However, according to Laqueur: "Absolving Pilate from guilt may have been connected with the missionary activities of early Christianity in Rome and the desire not to antagonize those they want to convert."

 Basic context

-This account of persecution is part of a general theme of a polemic against the Jews that starts with the Pharisee rejection of Jesus's ministry, the cleansing of the Temple, and continues on with his trial before the High Priest, his crucifixion, and the Pharisees' refusal to accept him as the Jewish messiah.
-This theme plays a significant part in a number of Christian doctrines ranging from the release of Christians from obeying the Old Testament Law to the commandment to preach to "all nations" (meaning to gentiles as well as Jews) to the concepts of supersessionism.
+This account of persecution is part of a general theme of anti-Christian persecution by both Romans and Jews, one that starts with the Pharisee rejection of Jesus's ministry, the cleansing of the Temple, and continues on with his trial before the High Priest, his crucifixion, and the Pharisees' refusal to accept him as the Jewish messiah.
+This theme plays a significant part in several Christian doctrines ranging from the release of Christians from obeying the Old Testament Law to the commandment to preach to "all nations" (meaning to gentiles as well as Jews) to the concepts of supersessionism.

 Depictions in Luke–Acts

-Introduction

 Luke–Acts contains numerous references to and episodes of persecution against Christians, carried out primarily by Jews and Roman authorities.
-As historiography, the scholarly consensus is that Luke–Acts presents a skewed picture of the hardships faced by the early Church.
-While evidence for isolated incidents have been found there exists a great deal of historical evidence for persecution of early Christians by the Jews or the Romans.
-These opposing views do not present difficulty to asking what purpose persecution serves in the narrative and what Luke–Acts' presentation of persecution suggests about the author's motivations.
-The suggested purpose of persecution in Luke–Acts have included: to portray Christianity as a non-threat to the Romans by contrasting the movement with a disruptive Jewish community; to craft a polemic to discredit critics of Christianity; and to provide encouragement in times of hardship.
+As historiography, the scholarly consensus is that Luke–Acts presents a skewed picture of the hardships faced by the early church.
+While evidence for isolated incidents has been found, there exists no historical evidence for systematic persecution of early Christians by either Jews or the Romans. during the period Luke–Acts was likely composed.
+The alleged historical unreliability of Luke-Acts has not, however, prevented scholars from asking what purpose persecution serves in the narrative and what Luke–Acts' presentation of persecution suggests about the author's motivations.
+Possible explanations for the purpose of persecution in Luke–Acts have included: to portray Christianity as a non-threat to the Romans by contrasting the movement with a disruptive Jewish community; to craft a polemic to discredit critics of Christianity; and to provide encouragement in times of hardship.